mbhulin/OrientTutorial/quiz2.md

     <p>To create an edge two vertices which are connected by the edge must already exist.</p>
     <answer correct>True</answer>
     <answer>False</answer>
-    <explanation>In the db.addEdge(Object id, Vertex outVertex, Vertex inVertex, String label) method the second and third parameter are mandatory.
-The last parameter is the subclass of E if needed. </explanation>
+    <explanation>In the db.addEdge(Object id, Vertex outVertex, Vertex inVertex, String label) method the second (start vertex) and third parameter (destination vertex of the edge) are mandatory.
+The last parameter is the subclass of E if needed.
+The first parameter may be null because the id is set automatically. </explanation>
     </question>
 </quiz>